-Identity Finder (recently renamed to Sensitive Data Manager) is commercial software used to search for personal information such as social security numbers, credit card numbers, bank accounts, etc. It can search in local and remote drives, emails, and synchronized storaged such as Berkeley's bConnected implementation of Box.
+Spirion (formerly Identity Finder) is commercial software used to search for personal information such as social security numbers, credit card numbers, bank accounts, etc. It can search in local and remote drives, emails, and synchronized storage such as Berkeley's bConnected Box.

-Identity Finder’s primary use is for devices that routinely handle data classified as Protection Level 2 (PL2) or higher, as specified in the Berkeley Data Classification Standard.
+Spirion’s primary use is for devices that routinely handle data classified as UC P3 or P4 (formerly UCB PL2/PL3) data, as specified in the Berkeley Data Classification Standard.

 Licenses can only be made available for the purposes of users and departments with clear needs such as:

-A department that routinely deals with PL2 or higher data, which would like to monitor and ensure such data is only found in expected, designated systems.
+A department that routinely deals with UC P3 or P4 (formerly UCB PL2/PL3) data to monitor and ensure such data is found only in designated systems.

 A department launching a project to verify particular kinds of non-public data is not found in the department.

-An individual or department involved in incident response, in order to verify what types of data may be in scope for the incident.
+An individual or department involved in incident response, that needs to verify the types of data that may be in scope for the incident.

 There are two options for allocating licenses: